 New Zealand's ASB has killed off a feature within its mobile banking app that lets customers pay friends through Facebook.

-American Facebook users will soon be able to send money to each other through the social network giant's Messenger app.
+Yesterday Facebook unveiled plans to finally start enabling its American users to send money to each other through the social network giant's Messenger app.